 On New Year's Eve, the environmental pollution is literally in the air, because the amount of fine dust generated by the annual New Year's fireworks is around 16 percent of the annual emissions from road traffic.
 That is why the DUH (German Environmental Aid) and an active petition are calling for a general ban on fireworks.
 Partial success has already been achieved because some German cities have banned pyrotechnics on New Year's Eve.

-The garbage piles of the remains of fireworks on sidewalks and in green areas can give us a proverbial “happy new year”.
+The mountains of rubbish left by fireworks on sidewalks and in green spaces can bring us a proverbial “happy new year”.
 Duds and black powder residues are also dangerous for pedestrians and animals.

 Our alternatives to polluting firecrackers: